robcog-iai/UR17/Documentation/Milestone2.md

 # Documentation

-* Bug Note: Objects can't be dropped at the moment and if the object was not rotated it won't be picked up in one of the hands.
+* Bug Note: Objects can't be dropped at the moment.
 Because of the changes made the rotation is not working correctly and needs some adjustments, so that a 360° rotation is possible.

 * The first part of the milestones was to create a separate plugin.
 This plugin only depends on Tags and unnecessary functions are removed.